JMDKC/artangled-hugo/content/posts/2025-05-04-catala-canal.md

 The drawings are simple.
 One’s just a heart shape.
 Another’s a simple I LOVE YOU message.
 Another’s a dick, ejaculating still more love hearts.

 I thought, as I walked around - what a lot of effort has been made in order for me to see these drawings!
 Not just the production infrastructure, but the _money_: Catala’s show stretches across several rooms of doubtless extremely expensive Tribeca gallery space.
-And what's the reward for all that effort.
-How on earth can he _sell_ this?
+And what's the reward for all that effort: how on earth can he _sell_ this work?

 “Love, I would add, in all of its candor and manipulative undertones, started to feel like an act of resistance,” Catala explains.
 Accordingly, my practical concerns drifted away.